westland-valhalla/retired-warrior/README.md

 (Click image to watch video)

-Armed with Color Theory, RGB values, and a library like [Chroma.js](https://vis4.net/chromajs/) is a lot better than a board game. __Please Note:__ [Chroma.js](https://vis4.net/chromajs/) library has __LIVE EXAMPLES__ that you can play with, for example you can change the code in the first example from:
+Armed with Color Theory, RGB values, and a library like [Chroma.js](https://vis4.net/chromajs/) and you are out on an expedition.

+__Please Note:__ [Chroma.js](https://vis4.net/chromajs/) library has __LIVE CODE EXAMPLES__ that you can play with, for example you can change the code in the first example from:

 ```JavaScript